OPRAH'S DEAD SON

 "Does he talk to them, too?"

 "Yeah."
-Becky nods.
+Becky tight little curls bob up and down.
 "Him and Isaac are the only real family she has.
-That's why she brought the Obamas down, so we could all get to know each other.
+That's why she brought the Obamas down, so they could all get to know each other.
 Barack and Abraham are about as old as each other.
-She acts like they're like both her kids."
+Oprah acts like they're like both her kids."

 "How did that go?"

 "Abraham and Barack mostly just played basketball.
 His wife hung out in the kitchen with Diane and some of the other mothers.
 Me and Isaac took the kids down to the river, showed them the caves we go to.
-Your little dogs followed us everywhere we went.
-Now the Obama kids want a dog, too.
-Oprah and Isaac's grandpa spent the whole time arguing about stupid stuff in the living room like they always do."
+Your little dogs followed us."

 "Are they gonna have anything to eat at this wedding?"